- 1 medium ciabatta loaf (or 4 thick slices crusty white bread)

 - 1 large cos or romaine lettuce, leaves separated

 - 1 garlic clove

 Silver, slender salty little fish found mainly around the Black Sea and the Pacific and Atlantic…

 - medium block parmesan or Grano Padano cheese for grating and shaving (you won't use it all)

 Parmesan is a straw-coloured hard cheese with a natural yellow rind and rich, fruity flavour.
 It…

 - 1 tbsp white wine vinegar

-Bash the garlic with the flat of a knife and peel off the skin.
-Crush with a garlic crusher.
-Mash the anchovies with a fork against the side of a small bowl.
-Grate a handful of cheese and mix with the rest of the dressing ingredients.
+Grate a handful of parmesan cheese and mix with the garlic, anchovies, 5 tbsp mayonnaise and 1 tbsp white wine vinegar.
 Season to taste.
 It should be the consistency of yogurt – if yours is thicker, stir in a few tsps water to thin it.